guillerg/reactnd-project-readable-starter/client/README.md

 3. `npm run start` in reactnd-project-readable-starter to start backend server on port 5001
 4. `npm start` should open a browser to http://localhost:3000/

-Some code snippets and ideas taken from Udacity's slack channels for this course
+Some code snippets and ideas inspired from Udacity's slack channels for this course